 Sitting at the mouth of the River Liffey and at the centre of Irish economic, political and cultural life, Dublin is a draw for tourists from all over the world.
-They come for the history, for the architecture, for the music, for the Guinness and, most importantly, for the craic.
+They come for the history, the architecture, the music, the Guinness and, most importantly, the craic.

 Thinking of moving to Dublin?

 Fill out the form at the top of this page to get up to 70% off your shipping quote by comparing suppliers!Compare Quotes

 Alas, the good times were not to last.
 A huge banking crisis requiring a bailout from the EU led to a serious and prolonged downturn in the economy, negative growth and high unemployment.
 It seemed the Celtic Tiger was standing on shifting sands.

 There are now tentative hopes that the contraction is over and that a return to growth is imminent.
 But regardless of the economic situation the charms of Dublin - a city of live music, laughter, literature and learning - make it hard to resist for those looking to start a new life in Ireland.

 Moving to Dublin from the UK

 Much like a smaller UK city, public transport in Dublin isn’t very extensive, which means that if you live outside the city centre and not near a DART (train) station then a car is pretty much essential for getting around.
 If you’re thinking of taking your car with you then check with Irish Tax and Customs on how much Vehicle Registration Tax you’ll need to pay.